 When you visit Sidari, don’t forget to explore the remains of the Venetian castle and the almost unknown village of Agrafi with traditional alleys and picturesque houses.

 Busy and noisy in summer, the area is heaven in winter for a romantic escape.
-In fact, Sidari is right next to the famous Canal d’ Amour, where you can explore and admire the bizarre geological formations.
+Sidari is right next to the famous Canal d’ Amour, where you can explore and admire the bizarre geological formations.
 Sidari is quite easy to reach by car or with a local bus as it is located only 37 km northwest of Corfu Town.

 Check the Over 30 Churches in Ano Korakiana